Spin Master loses US$54.8M in first quarter, Melissa & Doug acquisition boosts sales

 The acquisition of toy company Melissa & Doug added US$40.4 million to Spin Master’s revenue during the quarter.

-Chief financial officer Mark Segal says toy gross product sales excluding the acquisition’s impact were in line with a year earlier, during what’s normally the lowest quarter for the toy industry.
+Chief financial officer Mark Segal said in a release that toy gross product sales excluding the acquisition’s impact were in line with a year earlier, during what’s normally the lowest quarter for the toy industry.

+He said that during the quarter, the company was focused on Melissa & Doug’s integration efforts.

-Segal says the company is already starting to capitalize on cost synergies and identify revenue growth opportunities from the acquisition.
+“We’ve already begun to capitalize on cost synergies and identify revenue growth opportunities,” Segal said.

 Diluted loss per share was 53 cents US, compared with two cents a year earlier.